Completions

 How most operators solve this today

-• Legal-research databases (Westlaw, LexisNexis)
+• Legal research databases (Westlaw, LexisNexis)

-• Substantiation-research firms (IMS Legal Strategies, Compass Lexecon, expert witnesses)
+• Substantiation research firms (IMS Legal Strategies, Compass Lexecon, expert witnesses)

-$5,000-$20,000+ per substantiation memo
+$5,000 to $20,000+ per substantiation memo

-• Advertising-compliance counsel (Kelley Drye, Manatt, Frankfurt Kurnit)
+• Advertising compliance counsel (Kelley Drye, Manatt, Frankfurt Kurnit)

 What changes when this is an agent skill